PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 export const route = '/post/:slug';
 ```

-To generate an html page for each post, Frugal needs you to define a `getPaths` method (called at build time) that will return the list of all possible "path objects": with a route `/post/:slug`, the path object will have the shape `{ slug: string }`.
+To generate an html page for each post, Frugal needs you to define a `getPaths` method (called at build time) that will return the list of all possible "path objects".
+With a route `/post/:slug`, the path object will have the shape `{ slug: string }`.
 The `getPaths` method has to return the list of each slug:

 ```ts filename=pages/posts.ts lines=[1,7-9]
 import { PathList } from "https://deno.land/x/frugal@{{FRUGAL_VERSION}}/mod.ts"